-The investment objective of the Fund is to provide superior long-term investment returns by investing primarily in a diversified portfolio of common shares and other equity related securities of Canadian issuers.
+The investment objective of the Fund is to provide a source of monthly income with the potential for long-term growth through capital appreciation and growth in dividends by investing primarily in a portfolio of common shares, convertible debentures and other equity related securities of Canadian issuers.
 The Fund is not exposed to significant credit, currency or interest rate risks.